jasperhajonides/temp_dec/README.md

-# Supervised Learning Toolbox for Neural data
+# Supervised Learning Function for Neural data

 This toolbox facilitates neural decoding of time series.
 Under the hood it uses scikit-learn functions.